molmod/openmm-tutorial-msbs/setup_vsc.md

    - **Reservation id:** none
    - **Extra qsub arguments:** leave empty
    - **I would like to receive an email when the session starts:** no need to check this.
-   - **Show advanced options:** no need to check this.
+   - **Show advanced options:** yes.

+   In the advanced options, select 120 seconds for the timeout.

    Most of these settings are already correct by default.

-1. Scroll down and click the `Launch` button.
+1. Scroll down and click the blue `Launch` button.

    Your job is placed in a queue and will only start when the requested resources become available.
    (More information here: https://docs.vscentrum.be/en/latest/jobs/the_job_system_what_and_why.html).
-   Normally, the above settings should ensure a near-immediate start of your session with workable resources for the notebooks in this tutorial:
+   Normally, the above settings should ensure a near-immediate start of your session with workable resources for the notebooks in this tutorial.

    A new screen will appear showing the status of your request (queuing or about to start).
    Normally, you should get the following: